-Dutch standards for sulfate are so high that removal is not necessary, but results are presented in the hydrology section of this article because it is a good indicator for the changes in oxidation reduction potential (ORP) during aquifer passage.
-The hardness of the water greatly increases during RBF.
+Dutch standards for sulfate are so high that removal is not necessary, but results are presented in the hydrology section of this article because it is a good indicator for the changes in redox potential during aquifer passage.
+The hardness of the water may increase during RBF due to the dissolution of alkaline minerals.
 Calcium and bicarbonate are not removed by conventional filtration techniques but are reduced efficiently by supplemental techniques such as pellet softening (van Dijk and Wilms, 1991).
 That, however, will not be discussed in this article.

 In the section about treatment, this article focuses on the applied trickling filtration, also known as dry (bio)filtration, as an effective combined treatment step for methane, iron, ammonium and manganese.
 As part of the joint Oasen-TUDelft PhD-project "Nitrification in trickling filters for drinking water production", this article further elaborates on possible interactions between the removal processes in a filter.
 This article focuses further on methane and manganese removal mechanisms and their possible adverse effects on nitrification.
+Although most analyses presented in this paper were performed according to standard methods in accredited drinking water laboratories, this article is not a research article sensu proprio, lacking the strictly defined structure with Materials and Methods and Results sections.
+It presents a general approach to evaluate the functioning of defined parts of the geohydrological and treatment system of Water Treatment Plants.
+By comparing the extended but still scarcely analyzed datasets from full-scale systems, that are available in many Drinking Water Companies with the appropriate theoretical concepts, interesting deviations and focus points for further research have been formulated.

-2 Bank filtration in Oasen Polders, The Netherlands
+2 Bank filtration in Oasen polders, The Netherlands